TNTurnerLab/HAT/README.md

 The original code used for Ng et al. (Hare v1.0) can be found [here.](https://github.com/TNTurnerLab/GPU_accelerated_de_novo_workflow)

-The updated Hare, v1.1, workflow can be found [here.](https://github.com/TNTurnerLab/Hare)
+The updated Hare, v1.2, workflow can be found [here.](https://github.com/TNTurnerLab/Hare).
+This workflow is effective for WGS and WES data only.

 ## Tortoise

 The link to Tortoise can be found [here](https://github.com/TNTurnerLab/Tortoise).
 Below you can find the comparison of the two workflows run on WGS 30x NA12878 sample from the 1000 Genomes Project and two monozygotic twins, labelled here as twin 1 and twin 2.
-Further details about these three samples can be found in Ng et. al.
+Further details about these three samples can be found in Ng et. al.  This workflow is effect for WGS, WES and PacBio data.

 ## Acorn